Your vote counts!

 The voter registration database in Flagler County is maintained through the regular list maintenance mandated by Section 98.065, Florida Statutes.
 Supervisors of Elections throughout the State of Florida are required to conduct these list maintenance activities on a schedule according to the law, once during every odd-numbered year and no later than 90 days prior to a Federal election.
 These list maintenance procedures help us keep up with voters who have moved in and out of Flagler County.

-We conduct these list maintenance activities according to schedule, along with information received that matches voter records for those ineligible for various statutory reasons, which include felony convictions or those who have been adjudicated mentally incapacitated in respect to voting.
-These match files are processed in accordance with Section 98.075, Florida Statutes and the outlined procedures for removal.
+We conduct these list maintenance activities according to schedule, along with information received that matches voter records for those ineligible for various statutory reasons, which include felony convictions or those who have been adjudicated mentally incapacitated with respect to voting.
+These match files are processed in accordance with Section 98.075, Florida Statutes, and the outlined procedures for removal.
 Learn more about felon voting rights after Amendment 4 here: Civil Rights and Clemency in Florida.

-Our registration totals are reviewed monthly by precinct, precinct split, district and party for any anomalies.
+Our registration totals are reviewed monthly by precinct, precinct split, district, and party for any anomalies.
 It is normal to see a spike in registration numbers or party changes before an election.
-We review and analyze this data, then compare to the Department of State totals after the registration deadline passes.
+We review and analyze this data, then compare it to the Department of State totals after the registration deadline passes.

 We thoroughly test each component of the voting system before each election.
 Every oval position in every race is tested to ensure the voting equipment is reading ballots accurately.
 The equipment is further tested to ensure the ballots are read in every orientation and that an over-voted ballot is rejected by the tabulator to give the voter the opportunity to review their choices.
-Thousands of test ballots from each vote type, source (mail, ballot on-demand, early voting, Election Day) and ballot style are counted on each piece equipment as part of our rigorous testing procedures to ensure the tabulators are functioning correctly.
+Thousands of test ballots from each vote type, source (mail, ballot on-demand, early voting, Election Day), and ballot style are counted on each piece of equipment as part of our rigorous testing procedures to ensure the tabulators are functioning correctly.
 Our testing procedures in Flagler County are above and beyond the state requirements and our equipment and procedures testing period may last for several months.

 We also test the upload to the elections management server to ensure the cumulative results produced are the same as the predetermined totals on each individual tabulator.
 During a public meeting of the Canvassing Board, we perform the voting system's Logic and Accuracy testing.
-The public is welcomed to come and witness the process first-hand and have an opportunity to ask questions.
+The public is welcome to come and witness the process first-hand and have an opportunity to ask questions.